Guide to Real Money Poker Bonuses

 As a tournament player you should keep your eye on these things when you choose a bonus:

-- What percentage of tournament fees does the bonus return to you?
+- What percentage of tournament fees does the bonus or rakeback offer return to you?

 The higher the percentage, the better.

-- How big instalments is the bonus cleared in?
+- How big installments is the bonus cleared in?

-Tournament players don’t rack up poker points as fast as cash game players, so you want the bonus to be paid in as small instalments as possible.
-Otherwise you end up losing a lot of points when the bonus expires (note: worst possible bonus for you would be one paid in one lump sum).
+Tournament players don’t rack up poker points as fast as cash game players, so you want the bonus to be paid in as small installments as possible.
+Otherwise, you end up losing a lot of points when the bonus expires (note: worst possible bonus for you would be one paid in one lump sum).

 - Does the poker site have enough tournaments?